Harman Kardon: First products

+The partners had created an advanced audio receiver that could be used to play radio programs and records at home with high audio fidelity by simply attaching speakers.
+Listeners were amazed.
+“We knocked the hell out of them; they were trembling with Shostakovich’s Fifth” Harman said.
+“Nobody had heard anything like that in his living room”, Harman recalled.

-The D1000 was one of the world's first AM/FM compact Hi-Fi receivers, and a forerunner to today's integrated receivers.
-This monaural unit was aimed to introduce non-technical consumers to high fidelity and combined many now-familiar features such as a tuner, component control unit and amplifier in a single chassis.
-The shape, form function and size of the D1000 was a forerunner of the modern integrated receiver.
+The D-1000 was one of the world's first AM/FM compact Hi-Fi receivers, and a forerunner to today's integrated receivers.
+The monaural unit was aimed to introduce non-technical consumers to high fidelity and combined many now-familiar features such as a tuner, component control unit and amplifier in a single chassis.
+The shape, form function and size of the D-1000 was a forerunner of the modern integrated receiver.
 Early Harman Kardon Hi-Fi equipment can be identified by a distinctive design of a copper plated chassis with a copper and black color scheme for panels and enclosures.

-By 1956, Bernard Kardon decided to retire and sold his interest in the company to Sidney Harman.
-As the sole head of Harman Kardon, Harman continued to make the company a technical leader in Hi-Fi products.
-Sidney Harman would change the company's name to Harman International, but the receivers, tuners and amplifiers were still branded Harman Kardon.
-These products continue to be branded as Harman Kardon.